-Hosting the World Athletics Championships is a first for Eugene, but it is not the first time the track world has convened here.
+Hosting the World Athletics Championships in 2022 was a first for Eugene, but it was not the first time the track world has convened here.
 Our history as a track hub actually goes back more than 100 years.
 In 1906, Dan Kelly ran for the Multnomah Athletic Club of Portland while attending the University of Oregon.
 At one meet he broke world records in the 100- and 220-yard dashes, and placed first in the broad jump.
 At the 1908 Olympics in London, he won silver in the broad jump.
 His coach at the time was Bill Hayward, namesake of the University of Oregon’s historic Hayward Field.
 According to the UO’s sports history archive, at least one UO athlete has participated in the summer Olympics each year it’s been held since 1908.
 In 1960, the UO had more athletes on the U.S. Olympic team than any other intercollegiate institution.

 Then came the 1970s.
 Bill Bowerman brought out the best in his runners while coaching here, and he also developed the lightweight waffle sole that turned into the company we all know as Nike.
 This legendary coach brought the Olympic Team Trials to Eugene in 1972, 1976, and 1980 — Eugene is still the only site to host three consecutive trials.
 Steve “Pre” Prefontaine enrolled at the UO to train under Bowerman.
 Pre competed in the 1972 Olympic trials, which got him a spot at the 1972 Olympics in Munich.
 At the time of his untimely death at age 24 in May 1975, while he was training for the 1976 Olympics in Montreal, Pre held every American outdoor track record between 2,000 and 10,000 meters.